THE LINDEMANN PERFORMING ARTS CENTER AT BROWN UNIVERSITY

 Brown University aspires to be a worldwide destination for students who want to fully integrate performing, visual, and literary arts into a complete liberal arts education.
 Implementing this aspiration, the Brown Arts Initiative (BAI) was created in 2017 to support all things experimental, forward-thinking, and cutting-edge in the arts; facilitate collaboration across arts departments and other academic fields; and engage activist artists and scholars whose work responds to contemporary issues.

-Sited on The Walk (the campus’ main north-south pedestrian connector) in a locus of Brown arts venues, the Performing Arts Center (Brown PAC) is the physical manifestation of BAI’s vision.
+Sited on The Walk (the campus’ main north-south pedestrian connector) in a locus of Brown arts venues, The Lindemann Performing Arts Center (The Lindemann) is the physical manifestation of BAI’s vision.
 Stitching together Brown’s original campus with Pembroke College—fully integrated with Brown in 1971—Brown PAC establishes a new campus center defined as an incubator for both traditional and experimental art and media.

 - Experimental Media configuration, supporting experimental performances, seminars, standing concerts, and cabarets